You may get a refund if you've:

-• have not had a transfer into the NHS Pension Scheme from a personal, money purchase or stakeholder pension
+- not had a transfer into the NHS Pension Scheme from a personal, money purchase, or stakeholder pension

-• are no longer contributing to the Scheme unless there’s been a disqualifying break between your current and previous period of membership
+- no longer been contributing to the Scheme unless there’s been a disqualifying break between your current and previous period of membership

-A disqualifying break is a break of 12 months or more in the 1995 and 2008 Section or 5 years or more in the 2015 Scheme.
+A disqualifying break is a break of 12 months or more in the 1995 and 2008 Section or more than 5 years in the 2015 Scheme.

-If you've claimed a refund and rejoined within a month, the refunded membership counts as qualifying membership.
+If you've claimed a refund and rejoined within one month, the refunded membership counts as qualifying membership.

 Income tax is deducted before we refund your pension contributions.